superfly/docs/elixir/advanced-guides/github-actions-elixir-ci-cd.html.md

 the full gamut of checks we want.

 When all steps in the workflow succeed, the workflow "passes" and the automated checks say it can be merged.
-When a step fails, the workflow halts at that point and "fails", potentially blocking a merge.
+When a step fails, the workflow halts and "fails", potentially blocking the merge.

 ### Customizing the Workflow Steps

 This workflow is a starting point for a team.
-Every project is unique and every team values different things.
+Every project is unique, and every team values different things.
 Is this missing something your team wants?
 Check out some additional steps that can be added to your workflow.